,

 • Making comparisons within and across books

-• Children take part in guided reading lessons (approximately 30 minutes long), where pupils are exposed to texts linked with the class topic.
+• Children take part in reading lessons (approximately 30 minutes long).

 • During the session, pupils have opportunities to read aloud or in silence, in pairs, or listen to an adult read.